 No, all dentists cannot extract wisdom teeth.
 An oral surgeon is necessary when you have impacted wisdom teeth.
 Many dentists can do a basic wisdom teeth extraction, however.

-Which dental clinic is the best for wisdom teeth removal?
+Which dental clinic is one of the best for wisdom teeth removal?

 An oral surgeon must remove impacted wisdom teeth.
 Your dentist can give you a referral.
 You can also look for a dental clinic that offers a variety of services.